A Fever You Can't Sweat Out: Commercial performance

-Reception
+Sales of the album began relatively slow.
+It debuted at No. 112 on the Billboard 200 album chart and later peaked at number 13, spending 88 weeks on the chart in total.
+The album has sold over two million copies in the United States, receiving a double platinum certification from the RIAA, before receiving a quadruple platinum certification in June 2023.
+In Australia, the album peaked at number 11 on the ARIA Charts, alongside certifying platinum by the Australian Recording Industry Association itself.
+In Austria, the album peaked at number 37 on the Ö3 Austria Top 40.
+In Belgium, the album peaked at number 43 on the Ultratop charts.

+In Canada, although the album did not chart, it was certified platinum by Music Canada (MC).
+In Germany, the album peaked at number 98 on the GfK Entertainment charts, its lowest chart entry.
+In the Netherlands, the album peaked at number 41 on the Dutch Charts.
+In New Zealand, the album peaked at number 7 on the Official Aotearoa Music Charts, its highest peak on any chart the album entered.
+The album was also certified platinum by Recorded Music NZ, In Switzerland, the album peaked at number 63 on the Swiss Hitparade.
+In the United Kingdom, the album peaked at number 17 on the Official Albums Chart and was certified platinum by the British Phonographic Industry (BPI), specifically selling 402,983 copies.

+Critical reception

 A Fever You Can't Sweat Out divided music critics at the time of its release.
 Billboard, ten years after its release, deemed it "one of the most polarizing albums of our time".
 Cory D. Byrom of Pitchfork was perhaps the most negative, criticizing the state of contemporary emo and bemoaning the album's apparent lack of "sincerity, creativity, or originality".
 Johnny Loftus of AllMusic was similarly negative, writing, "This is a band in love with making a record — making a statement — but there's nothing unique inside, neither in their formula nor the vaunted and sticky production."
 Lauren Gitlin of Rolling Stone complimented the album's sound, commenting, "What makes Panic different (and excellent) is their use of dance-floor synths and roboto drums, which redeems the album's whininess."
 Kerrang! was positive, awarding the record four out of five stars.
 Rolling Stone also gave a positive review, with three and a half stars out of five.
 Webzines like Gigwise and Sputnikmusic also gave positive reviews.

 The hit single "I Write Sins Not Tragedies" received massive airplay and Panic! at the Disco won "Video of the Year" on the annual MTV Video Music Awards in 2006, beating fellow nominees Madonna, Christina Aguilera, Shakira and Red Hot Chili Peppers.
-In September 2011, "I Write Sins Not Tragedies" won MTV's Best Music Video of the 2000s as well as Best Music Video of All Time based on online voting.
+In September 2011, "I Write Sins Not Tragedies" won MTV's Best Music Video of the 2000s.